acconeer/acconeer-python-exploration/README.md

 #### Connecting to an XM112 through SPI on Linux

 If you are using Linux together with an XM112, you probably need permission to access the SPI bridge USB device.
-Either run the scripts with `sudo`, or create an udev rule as follows.
+Either run the scripts with `sudo` or create an udev rule as follows.
 Create and edit:
 ```
 sudo nano /etc/udev/rules.d/50-ft4222.rules
 ```